 At the end of your studies abroad, your host university will normally send your final academic transcript to your exchange adviser at the University of Sydney.

 We will forward this to your faculty, which will use your official overseas transcript and any other required documents to credit your overseas results towards your degree.

 The overseas subjects in which you enrol will not appear on your University of Sydney transcript.
-All generic exchange units of study will appear on your Sydney transcript with results of ‘R’ (Satisfied Requirements).
-Exchange results are not normally counted in your WAM (Weighted Average Mark) or AAM (Annual Average Mark).
+All generic exchange units of study will appear on your Sydney transcript with results of ‘SR’ (Satisfied Requirements).
+Exchange results are not counted in your WAM (Weighted Average Mark) or AAM (Annual Average Mark).

 You can request a copy of your overseas transcript from your host university to keep as part of your academic record and for your CV.